In a Nutshell:

 Are you in the market for a portable scooter that’s both exceptionally lightweight and travel-friendly?
 If so, you’re going to like what you read in this—our SuperHandy scooter review.

-Haven’t heard of the SuperHandy brand?
+Haven’t you heard of the SuperHandy brand?
 We’d be surprised if you had.
 Offered by the fine folk of Great Circle US, it’s a simple design that emphasizes portability.
 Great Circle isn’t an especially large or well-known brand, but they do have a solid reputation and make quality products.

 We’ll be the first to admit that this machine won’t be for everyone.
 As you’ll see in the sections that follow, it’s got certain limitations that will limit its appeal.
 Even so, for the right user, it’s a fantastic option and well worth considering.